captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 ## SMALL ALISON:
-PUT YOUR FEET HERE LIKE THIS, DADDY, DO WHAT I SAY
+PUT YOUR FEET HERE LIKE THIS,<br>
+DADDY, DO WHAT I SAY

 ---

 ## ALISON:
 THERE YOU ARE, DAD.

+---

+## SMALL ALISON
+TAKE MY HANDS, GIVE ME YOURS
+BEND YOUR KNEES, NOT THAT WAY

+---

+template: 2col
+## ALISON:
+THERE YOU ARE

+## SMALL ALISON:
+WHEN I SAY GO, YOU START
+PUSHING ME UP—

+---

+template: 2col
+## SMALL ALISON:
+OKAY?

+## MEDIUM ALISON:
+OKAY

 ---